 However, a pre COVID-19 descriptor is the CEO is strategic and well connected with a high net worth.
 Or, a CEO climbed the ranks to lead a fortune 100 company.

 These descriptors are admirable and respectable qualifications pre COVID-19.
-Today, leaders need to develop a relatable executive presence (outward expressions).
-This begins with renewing your executive mindset (an inward work).
+Nevertheless, today, leaders need to develop a relatable executive presence (outward expressions).
+For example, this begins with renewing your executive mindset (an inward work).
 According to Lisa Parker, author of Managing the Moment, executive presence (outwardly expressed actions and behaviors) can have 10 premises:

 - Presence is the sum of one’s actions and behaviors.

 - Behavior can be learned or relearned and actions can be managed.

 - Your career is a collection of moments.

 - Objective self-awareness is a precondition to being present.

 - Presence is only presence if you are with other people.